Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Think about it – a product’s packaging is its visual handshake with consumers; it’s the first interaction, where preconceptions are challenged and perceptions formed.

-Remarkably, simply using appealing colors in product packaging has the power to reshape consumer behavior and prompt a shift toward plant-based meat.
+Remarkably, simply using appealing colours in product packaging has the power to reshape consumer behaviour and prompt a shift toward plant-based meat.
 Because we eat with our eyes as well as our mouths, the branding of food products should strive to be as visually appealing as possible for customers.
-Color, especially, can evoke emotions and convey certain messages.1
+Colour, especially, can evoke emotions and convey certain messages.1

-When used in packaging, color can attract attention, create positive associations, and enhance brand recognition.2 Thus, it is crucial to understand how color influences consumers’ purchase decisions in the context of plant-based meat products, particularly given the lack of research on specific colors used in plant-based branding.
+When used in packaging, colour can attract attention, create positive associations, and enhance brand recognition.2 Thus, it is crucial to understand how colour influences consumers’ purchase decisions in the context of plant-based meat products, particularly given the lack of research on specific colours used in plant-based branding.

 Nudging consumers towards plant-based meat consumption

-The Power of Color looked at 1,200 respondents from the US and UK.
+The Power of Colour looked at 1,200 respondents from the US and UK.
 The two countries were chosen to ensure a diverse perspective, encompassing distinct cultural contexts and geographical regions.
-To investigate the impact of colors on consumer behavior, participants were randomly divided into six groups.
-Each group was shown a different color of plant-based meat packaging (green, blue, orange, purple, red, or yellow).
+To investigate the impact of colours on consumer behaviour, participants were randomly divided into six groups.
+Each group was shown a different colour of plant-based meat packaging (green, blue, orange, purple, red, or yellow).

-This article will summarize the main learnings from our report and enable you to implement the most significant insights into your business strategy.
+This article will summarise the main learnings from our report and enable you to implement the most significant insights into your business strategy.

 Let’s jump in.